 Update your browser to view this website correctly.
 Update my browser now

 I have reported from Portugal, Spain, France, Italy, Greece, Belgium, Germany, the Balkans, the UK, the US, Israel and the Palestinian territories and El Salvador.
 I’ve covered the Greek crisis and the refugee crisis in the Balkans.
 I’ve reported on Brexit and written about women rights and miners in El Salvador and Bedouins in the Palestinian territories.
 I’ve filed from Catalonia during the suspended declaration of independence and reported about migration in Italy.

-I report in Portuguese and English for print, audio and multi-media outlets and have worked with international journalists covering stories in Portugal.
+I report in Portuguese, English and Spanish for print, audio and multi-media outlets and have worked with international journalists covering stories in Portugal.

 I have reported from Portugal, Spain, France, Italy, Greece, Belgium, Germany, the Balkans, the UK, the US, Israel and the Palestinian territories and El Salvador.
 My work has appeared in The Guardian, The Christian Science Monitor, PRI’s The World, Foreign Policy, World Policy Journal, Al Jazeera America, The Boston Globe, Mashable, WCAI (Cape and Islands NPR Station), Marketplace, RTP 2 (Portuguese State Television), Expresso, VISÃO, PÚBLICO, Revista 2, Diário de Notícias, Notícias Magazine and Rádio Renascença.

 I can survive for 3.2 days on no sleep as long as I’m well-fed.